-- Collect: An advanced rewards system that allows users to manage their points’ balances and rewards from their phones.
-It essentially offers an easier way to directly reward your customers.
+- Collect: An advanced rewards system that allows users to manage their points balances and rewards from their phones.
+It essentially offers an easier way to reward your customers directly.

-- MailSync: An intermediary mail syncing service that allows you to sync the native KB database with a variety of third-party providers, including AWeber and MailChimp.
-Kounta has been clever in choosing this particular add-on rather than a specific email marketing client as it hugely increases the number of services you are able to choose from.
+- MailSync: An intermediary mail syncing service that allows you to sync the native KB database with a variety of third-party providers, including AWeber and Mailchimp.
+Kounta has been clever in choosing this particular add-on rather than a specific email marketing client, as it hugely increases the number of services you can choose from.

 - Employee Management

-Kounta also features an open API that you can use to develop your own integrations and add-ons.
+Kounta also features an open API that you can use to develop integrations and add-ons.

 You can, of course, use a non-integrated payment terminal by setting up a custom payment option, which will require manual entry of sales data.

 Kounta offers a couple of sources of technical support and general customer service: